tesleemah/e-commerce/README.md

 ## Challenges Faced

 **NativeWind configuration in Codespaces** — Setting up NativeWind v4 in a GitHub Codespaces environment was unexpectedly difficult.
 The babel plugin approach from NativeWind v2 documentation caused build errors.
 The resolution was using `jsxImportSource: "nativewind"` inside `babel-preset-expo` rather than a separate plugin entry, combined with the correct `metro.config.js` setup using `withNativeWind`.

-**Zustand persist with AsyncStorage** — The first implementation attempted to serialize functions alongside state, which crashed the app silently.
-The fix was adding `partialize` to the persist config to explicitly tell Zustand to only save `cartItems` and ignore all function properties.I decide to stick with useContext,given that the app Size isn't large.

 **Navigation between tab and stack screens** — The Home screen needed to navigate to `ProductDetails` which lives in the root stack, not the tab navigator.
 This required `CompositeScreenProps` combining both `BottomTabScreenProps` and `NativeStackScreenProps` — a pattern not immediately obvious from the React Navigation docs.